One of my lovely clients wrote me the other day in a panic:

 I wrote her back and said that she shouldn’t worry, it’s nothing she’s done to Audacity, and that we can easily fix it.

-Usually, you can “set and forget” the input level in Audacity, usually between .4 and .7 when you’re using our recommended AT2020-USB Plus mic, so that you get a robust waveform when you’re recording.
+Usually, you can “set and forget” the input recording level in Audacity, usually between .5 and .7 when you’re using our recommended AT2020-USB Plus mic, so that you get a robust waveform when you’re recording:

-But sometimes, other pieces of software can start to modify that setting, in an attempt to keep you audible when you use that other software.
+But sometimes, other pieces of software on your computer can actually modify that setting in real time, in an attempt to keep you audible when you use that other software.
+You sometimes see it in action when using Audacity, and you set your level and Audacity seems to move the level on you all by itself.

-Skype is the most often cited, as is Zoom – they both have options that allow you to set automatic levelling of your microphone, so if you talk softer, the level goes up, and if you talk louder, the level goes down.
+Skype is the application most often blamed, as is Zoom – they both have options that allow you to set automatic input levels on your microphone, so if you talk softer, the level goes up, and if you talk louder, the level goes down.

 (We used to call that “riding gain” in radio.)

-The dirty little secret is that if you have that option selected in any piece of software, all software that uses your microphone (including Audacity) are also affected.
+The big problem is that if you have that option selected in any piece of software, all software on your computer that uses your microphone (including Audacity) are also affected.

 And when that is the case, you can actually see the input level in Audacity (not Skype or Zoom or whatever) moving as you are speaking.